sanketsr26/Blogify-backend/README.md

 # Blogify-backend

-This project caters backend APIs for Blogify project
+This project caters backend APIs for Blogify project.